scrambldchannel/dashingelephant/blog/2020-11-15-enhanced-syntax-highlighting-gridsome.md

 tags: ['prismjs', 'gridsome', 'vue']
 ---

-Having managed to syntax highlighting to work in Gridsome I wanted to explore some of the extra features offered by [gridsome-plugin-remark-prismjs-all](https://gridsome.org/plugins/gridsome-plugin-remark-prismjs-all).
+Having managed to get [syntax highlighting working in Gridsome](/syntax-highlighting-gridsome), I wanted to explore some of the extra features offered by [gridsome-plugin-remark-prismjs-all](https://gridsome.org/plugins/gridsome-plugin-remark-prismjs-all).

 The examples make it easy to enhance your code blocks with extra shiny stuff.
 Adding titles, line numbers and line highlighting to blocks is as simple as adding a bit of extra metadata.